 The best part about getting your probiotics through fermented vegetables, is that the probiotic species of bacteria in fermented foods are acid tolerant microbes.
 They thrive at pH 3 and can survive for up to two hours at a pH as low as one.
 Since your stomach acid is about pH 2 and food only stays in the stomach for about 30 minutes, they are more than adapt to survive the digestive journey and they will make to your intestines to become part of your microbiome.

 CFUs stands for Colony Forming Units.
 Colony forming Units = The number of viable microbial cells able to replicate under ideal conditions that are present in a given sample of product.

 Kaitlynn (Co-founder and Co-owner) is a microbiologist.
 Using cell enumeration, bacterial enrichment and isolation and microscopy techniques she is able to identify the microbial species and quantity of microbes present.

-Properly fermented vegetables can help with combating yeast overgrowth because they are such a rich source of probiotic bacteria.
+Properly fermented vegetables can help with combating yeast overgrowth (like candida) because they are such a rich source of probiotic bacteria.
 When fermented vegetables are made properly there are no yeasts present, so they can help recolonize your body with a balanced population of bacteria.
 Always consult with a doctor if you suspect you have a medical condition such as Candida overgrowth.